Danske Bank (Northern Ireland): 2005 reissue

 On the older notes, the bank's N symbol was enclosed in a vertical rectangular bar above the 'Northern' logo; after reissue, the N monogram was presented as a free-standing hexagonal graphic above the new italic Northern logo.
 After the Danske rebrand, Northern branding has been replaced with the Danske Bank logo on notes issued after 2013.

 2019 polymer note

 On 6 November 2018, Danske Bank announced the launch of a new polymer £10 banknote.
 The new note keeps the base design concept of the existing paper note but with subtle colour and feature upgrades – including a revised main portrait of inventor John Dunlop.
 In a change, the polymer note will also include an image of Mr Dunlop's son.
 The notes come into circulation on 27 February 2019.
-Meanwhile a 20 Pound note is issued.
+Meanwhile a £20 note has also been issued.

 Robbery

 On 20 December 2004 the cash centre at the bank's headquarters in Belfast was raided, and £26.5 million stolen.
 Most of this consisted of uncirculated Northern Bank notes, as well as millions in used notes.
 There was also over a million pounds in other currencies.
 The police and government as well as other major political figures in both Ireland and the United Kingdom accused the Provisional Irish Republican Army of being responsible.
 It is still unknown who committed the robbery.

 On 9 October 2008 the trial of the only man to be charged with the robbery collapsed when Chris Ward, 26, was found not guilty.